Podcast: Technology Conversations

 Episode 7: UFApps

-In this episode, Michael Kutyna of Infrastructure and Communications Technology (ICT) talked with us about UFApps.
-He explained what it is and how faculty and students can access several software applications through the Apps from anywhere at any time.
+In this episode, Michael Kutyna of Infrastructure and Communications Technology (ICT) talks with us about UFApps.
+He explains what it is and how faculty and students can access several software applications through the Apps from anywhere at any time.

 Nov.
 17, 2023